FundingOptions/service-template/README.md

 - [Install Cookiecutter][cookiecutter-install]
 - Run `cookiecutter git+ssh://git@github.com/FundingOptions/hatchery.git`
-- Fill in your project details
+- Fill in the project details

 ## What is included here

-This currently provides a thin template for Python projects, and makes minimal assumptions as for the type of project you will be making.
+This currently provides a thin template for Python projects.

-That is to say, it does not generate a Django, Flask, or `<insert-framework/>` project.
-It's about generating our base config files, dependency management, and task runner.

-At a later point, we may add framework generation.
+At its core, it provides tooling configuration, and a task runner.

+By extension, it provides configuration for hosting on AWS Lambda, including:
+- deployment routines
+- app structure (basic, web)
+- bootstraping of Sentry + AWS X-Ray

 ### Frontend

 Sorry, nothing here yet.
-It might be you want to look into something `node` specific, so we've not imposed anything for you here.
+It might be we want to look into something `node` specific, so we've not imposed anything for us here.

 ### Testing